cms-dev/cms/docs/Running CMS.rst

     psql database -c 'ALTER SCHEMA public OWNER TO cmsuser' psql database -c 'GRANT SELECT ON pg_largeobject TO cmsuser'

-The last two lines are required to give the PostgreSQL user some privileges which it doesn't have by default, despite being the database owner.
+The last two lines are required to give the PostgreSQL user some privileges which it does not have by default, despite being the database owner.

 Then you may need to adjust the CMS configuration to contain the correct database parameters.
 See :ref:`running-cms_configuring-cms`.